 Kaukasis: A Culinary Journey through Georgia, Azerbaijan & Beyond, written by Olia Hercules, features the incredibly diverse cuisine of the Caucasus region that bridges together Europe and Asia.
-Olia shares over 100 recipes from Georgia, Azerbaijan, Armenia, Iran, Russia, and Turkey with specialties such as Dyushbara, Basil Sherbet, Khachapouri, Saffron Plov, Lyulya Kebabs, and Fish Lavangi.
-I will also be sharing her recipe for Qutab, an Azerbaijiani flatbread stuffed with lamb, onion, and pomegranate molasses, following the review.
+Olia shares over 100 recipes from Georgia, Azerbaijan, Armenia, Iran, Russia, and Turkey with specialties such as Dyushbara, Basil Sherbet, Saffron Plov, Lyulya Kebabs, and Fish Lavangi.
+I will also be sharing her recipe for Qutab, an Azerbaijiani stuffed flatbread, following the review.

 Disclosure: I received the UK version of this book from Weldon Owen in exchange for my honest review.
 The US version was recently published in October 2017.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Olia Hercules is a chef, food writer, and food stylist.
 She was born in Kakhovka, Ukraine with Siberian, Jewish, Bessarabian (Moldovan), Uzbek, and Armenian roots.
 She lived in Cyprus for 5 years before moving to London for school, receiving a BA in Italian followed by a MA in Russian and English.

 Her interest in cooking grew and she trained as a chef at Leith’s School of Food and Wine.
 Her work can be found in Sainsbury’s, The Recipe Kit, and the Guardian.
 I also reviewed Olia’s first book, Mamushka: Recipes from Ukraine and Eastern Europe, in October.